Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-07-13-TextBlocks.md

 ```

 <br>
-***This is the second example*** showing initial character position in the text block is decided by start of the second line in text block content,
+***This is the second example*** showing initial character position in the text block is decided by the start of the second line in text block content,
-   out of all lines of content and end delimiter here second line has leftmost character.
+   out of all lines of content and end delimiter here, the second line has leftmost character.

 ```
 public static void printInitialCharacterPositionDecidedByLeftMostCharacterOfLines() {